 1. Set oven to 375 degrees.
 Grease pan with cooking spray.
 Place all ingredients in bowl and stir until blended.

-2. Pour batter into prepared pan and bake until fully set — about 25 minutes.
+2. Pour batter into prepared pan and bake until golden brown — about 25 minutes.

 NOTES & TIPS